lingualdev/i18n-check/README.md

 ### --exclude, -e

 There are situations where we want to exclude a single or multiple files or a single folder or a group of folders.
 A typical scenario would be that some keys are missing in a specific folder, as they are being work in progress for example.
 To exclude this or these files/folders you can use the `-e` or `--exclude` option.
-It expects a comma separated string of files and/or folders.
+It expects one or more files and/or folders.

 To exclude a single file: